aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 28. You've now successfully deployed your new authentication integration to your API's production environment.

-29. **Configure your Wild Rydes web app to authenticate API requests**
+**Configure your Wild Rydes web app to authenticate API requests**

 Now that you've deployed the new authorizer configuration to production, all API requests must be authenticated to be processed.

-30. Return to your Wild Rydes app, sign in if necessary, and attempt to request a ride.
+30. Return to your Wild Rydes app, sign in at */signin* if necessary, and attempt to request a ride.

-31. You should receive an "Error finding unicorn".
+31. You should receive an *Error finding unicorn*.
 If you open the developer console, you will see that we received a HTTP 401 error, which means it was an unauthorized request.
 To authenticate our requests properly, we need to send an Authorization header.

-  **Note** If you at first still that you requests go through without any errors, try requesting a ride again in 30-60 seconds to allow the API Gateway changes to fully propagate.
+	> If you at first still that you requests go through without any errors, try requesting a ride again in 30-60 seconds to allow the API Gateway changes to fully propagate.

-32. Go back to Cloud9 and open the `/website/src/pages/MainApp.js` files.
+32. Go back to Cloud9 and open the */website/src/pages/MainApp.js* files.

-33. Browse down to the `getData` method you previously updated.
-You will notice that the headers for the request currently include a blank `Authorization` header.
+33. Browse down to the *getData* method you previously updated.
+You will notice that the headers for the request currently include a blank *Authorization* header.

-34. Replace your current `getData` method with the following code which sends your user's Cognito identity token, encoded as a JSON web token, in the `Authorization` header with every request.
+34. Replace your current *getData* method with the following code which sends your user's Cognito identity token, encoded as a JSON web token, in the *Authorization* header with every request.

 	```
 	  async getData(pin) {